rootstrap/rails_api_base/docs/cd_with_aws.md

      - `CONTAINER_NAME`: The name of the container defined in your ECS task definition.
      - `ECS_SERVICE`: The name of your ECS service.
      - `ECS_CLUSTER`: The name of your ECS cluster.

+5. **GitHub Actions Workflow**:
+To set up the GitHub Actions workflow for continuous deployment to AWS, you need to modify the existing cd.yml file in the .github/workflows directory of your GitHub repository.
+Uncomment the branches section under on: push: and add the necessary branches to enable automatic deployment.
+For example:

+on:
+  push:
+    branches:
+      - main
+      - dev